fejlek/Nine-Circles-Statistics/Seventh Circle - Quantile Regression/Seventh_circle_quantile_regression_1.md

     ## 0.000000e+00 0.000000e+00 1.160132e-01 1.471921e-09 1.447016e-01

 <br/> **Floor** and **Month** appear non-significant, **Pref_tenant** is
 a bit borderline.
-We can also perform a paired bootstrap Wald test and a cluster paired bootstrap Wald test (to account for the fact that observations from the same locality may be correlated). <br/>
+Alternatively, we can also perform a pairs bootstrap Wald test and a cluster pairs bootstrap Wald test <br/>

 ``` r
 set.seed(123)